 To search for driving histories, you must do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Was your search online or did you make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your feedback may help other people.